-The Main and Dundas Street South Secondary Plan Area includes the lands identified as a Node and Future Study Area from Figure 3 of the Cambridge Official Plan and can generally be described as the lands south of McLaren Avenue, north of Franklin Lane, east of Dundas Street South and west of Wesley Boulevard.
+Official Plan Amendment No. 65 applies to the lands identified as a Community Node and Future Study Area from Figure 3 of the Cambridge Official Plan and can generally be described as the lands south of McLaren Avenue, north of Franklin Lane, east of Dundas Street South and west of Wesley Boulevard.